hack-everything/Simple-Python-Web-Server-Creator/README.md

 the script "generates" the links, but it just prints them.
 If you want them, make sure to say yes/y when it asks.

-The funny shit
-I added a simple black background, with white text.
-It took like 15 seconds, and for what I remember no one uses
-<style> [   ] </style> anymore, you do that in the style.css.

-# Why?
-Idk dude, people make weird things when they're ~~high~~ tired.
-I ask you: why not?

 # The funny shit
 I added a simple black background, with white text.
 It took like 15 seconds, and for what I remember no one uses
 <style> [   ] </style> anymore, you do that in the style.css.

 # Why?